brev/numenta-web/numenta.com/README.md

 These instructions assume latest Mac OS/X with [homebrew](http://brew.sh/) package manager installed.
 Other platforms should come up just as easily.

-**If you want to contribute:** Please make your own fork of our repo, and work from branches in your own fork.
-Pull Requests will be between your fork, and our main repo.
-This will keep our main repo clean of working branches.
+(If you want to contribute to our project, please fork this repo, and work from branches in that fork.)

 ```shell
 brew install git node